OpenMDAO/OpenMDAO/openmdao/docs/basic_guide/basic_case_recording.rst

 Recording Terminology
 ---------------------

-| **Case**: A Case stores a snapshopt of all the variable values, metadata, and options of a model, or a sub-set of a model, at a particular point in time
+| **Case**: A Case stores a snapshot of all the variable values, metadata, and options of a model, or a sub-set of a model, at a particular point in time
-| **Case Recorder**: An OpenMDAO module used to store the state of a `Problem` before, during, or after execution in an SQL file.
+| **Case Recorder**: An OpenMDAO module used to store a snapshot of a model before, during, or after execution in an SQL file.
-| **Sources**: The OpenMDAO objects responsible for recording the case. `Problem`, `Driver`, and `System`.
+| **Sources**: The OpenMDAO objects responsible for recording the case. `Problem`, `Driver` are accessed by name and `System` or `Solver` by pathname.

 Basic Recording Example
 ------------------------

-Below is an basic example of how to create a recorder, attach it to a Problem, save the information, and retrieve the data from the recorder. `list_outputs` is a quick way to show all of your outputs and their values at the time the case was recorded, and should you need to isolate a single value OpenMDAO provides two ways to retrieve them.
+Below is a basic example of how to create a recorder, attach it to a Problem, save the information, and retrieve the data from the recorder. `list_outputs` is a quick way to show all of your outputs and their values at the time the case was recorded, and should you need to isolate a single value OpenMDAO provides two ways to retrieve them.
 To view all the design variables, constraints, and